FAQs & How-To's

-The BEEcosystem hive includes multiple features that make its setup for indoor applications much more secure than any other observation hive; however instructions must be followed carefully during setup and care taken throughout its ongoing operation.
+The BEEcosystem hive includes multiple features that make its setup for indoor applications more secure than any other observation hive we know of that has come before it; however instructions must be followed carefully during setup and care taken throughout the hive's ongoing life.

 Bees enter and exit an indoor BEEcosystem hive via an entrance/exit tube that routes the bees to the outdoors.
 This tube fits snuggly into a pre-cut gasket (hole) in the window unit, which is comprised of a durable insulating foam block that can be cut-to-length to fit into any standard sliding window (either vertically double-hung or horizontally sliding)—this is very analogous to putting an air conditioning unit into a double-hung window, except much smaller and lighter weight.

 When deliberately moving the hive or by accidental disconnection, any time that the entrance/exit tube is removed (either at the hive attachment point or at the window unit attachment point), a spring-loaded safety hinge automatically closes off at the window unit (so bees cannot enter from outside) and/or at the hive itself (so bees cannot exit the hive into the indoors).
 This simple failsafe helps to ensure that bees do not enter an indoor space.